tonguwin/tedx_new/README.md

 ### General
 1. DONE: Change highlighting color to a pretty TEDx red instead of classic blue (google/stackoverflow how to change highlighting color)
 2. DONE: Figure out how to take the base grid background that lies on each page!
-3. Take out Marquee moving train at the bottom of each page.
+3. DONE: Take out Marquee moving train at the bottom of each page.
 Simply need to delete it the marquee tag (currently leaving this here bc it's fun to look at lol)
 4. Create a footer that contains IG, FB, etc and push it to each page

 ## Tips + Advice